craftcms/docs/docs/4.x/config/README.md

 By default, Craft will store data caches in the `storage/runtime/cache/` folder.
 You can configure Craft to use alternative [cache storage](https://www.yiiframework.com/doc/guide/2.0/en/caching-data#supported-cache-storage) by overriding the `cache` application component from `config/app.php`.

 ::: tip
-Make sure that your `config/app.php` file is setting a unique `id` for your application, like [new Craft projects are doing](https://github.com/craftcms/craft/blob/master/config/app.php#L23).
-If not, add that missing line, and run the following command to add a unique `APP_ID` environment variable to your `.env` file:
+Make sure that your `config/app.php` file is setting a unique `id` for your application, like [new Craft projects are doing](https://github.com/craftcms/craft/blob/main/config/app.php#L23).
+If not, add that missing line, and run the following command to add a unique `CRAFT_APP_ID` environment variable to your `.env` file:

     php craft setup/app-id
 :::